 - With carpenter-made kitchens, you will not have the luxury of getting machine-techniques like edge banding

-Having read this, one can safely conclude that modular kitchens are way better that carpenter made kitchens in terms of quality, finishes and variety.
+Having read this, one can safely conclude that in a comparison of modular vs carpenter-made kitchen, the former is way better than the latter in terms of quality, finishes and variety.
 But, carpenter-made kitchens are the clear choice if you can deal with fluctuating costs and the task of dealing with carpenters.
-Make a wise choice after consulting with a designer and carpenter to get a clearer idea.
+Make a wise choice after consulting with a designer and carpenter to get a clearer picture.